Skip to main content Skip to main navigation

 An 1854 letter from Onderdonk to Alden Spooner transmitting a book for the Atheneum and requesting others from Spooner can be found in the Spooner collection (ARC.098).

-At least one of Onderdonk's manuscripts is held on the BHS library shelves rather than in the manuscript collection.
-This is Letters on the death of General Woodhull; also, Suffolk and Kings counties in olden times; Early Dutch ministers of Long Island; History of the Dutch church in Queens County (1866), found at call number E207.W8.O53.1866.
+At least one of Onderdonk's manuscripts is held on the CBH library shelves rather than in the manuscript collection.
+This is Letters on the death of General Woodhull; also, Suffolk and Kings counties in olden times; Early Dutch ministers of Long Island; History of the Dutch church in Queens County (1866), found at call number E207.W8.O53 1866.
 Generally, the scrapbook is a compilation of Onderdonk's published newspaper articles.
 The Woodhull clippings are especially interesting as they include a published debate involving Onderdonk, James Fenimore Cooper, and Lorenzo Sabine about Oliver de Lancey; correspondence in the collection from Cooper and Sabine relates to the published articles.

-The New-York Historical Society holds scrapbooks of Onderdonk's writings.
+The New-York Historical Society holds scrapbooks of Onderdonk's writings (including F127.L8 O53 1851) and an account book of Onderdonk's (MS 2958.7315).

 The Library of Congress holds two Onderdonk items as part of its Miscellaneous Manuscripts collection (MSS 5670).